 - (G) Longevity Pay.
-For employees currently receiving longevity pay for 10 years of service and/or for those employees that attain 10 years of service during the term of this contract, shall be grandfathered in to continue to receive an increase of 2% to their salary.
 For employees who have worked in the Sheriff's Office for a period of fifteen (15) years or more, shall receive a total increase of 4.0% to their salary.
 For employees who have worked in the Sheriff's Office for a period of twenty (20) years or more, shall receive a total increase of 6.0% to their salary. - (H) Canine Handler.
 Employees assigned by the Sheriff to the position of Canine Handler shall receive an additional 5% of incentive pay to their base monthly salary per month, in lieu of overtime for the off duty care, feeding and training of the dog. - (I) Mobile Crisis Response Team, Drone Coordinator and Forest Deputy.
-Employees assigned by the Sheriff to the positions of Mobile Crisis Response Team Drone Coordinator and Forest Deputy shall receive an additional 5% of incentive pay to their base monthly salary per month. - (J) Qualification for placement into Deputy/Support staff II positions: - a) All employees shall have a personnel file not containing any disciplinary materials (18 months). - b) Deputy Patrol and/or Corrections are required to possess an Intermediate Certificate or higher from DPSST in their discipline. - c) Employee shall be at Step 7 of the lower classification for 12 months prior to advancement to the new position (does not apply to initial appointments for agreement implementation). - d) Transfers between Patrol Deputy and Corrections Deputy shall remain at their current salary step, until the employee meets the requirements of the new position as outlined in this section. - (K) Initial Advancement Employees who qualify for the new II positions at the time of the execution of this agreement shall be moved into the new positions effective July 1, 2017.
-Employees moved on July 1, 2017 will establish a new anniversary date of July 1 for further step increases.
+Employees assigned by the Sheriff to the positions of Mobile Crisis Response Team Drone Coordinator and Forest Deputy shall receive an additional 5% of incentive pay to their base monthly salary per month. - (J) Qualification for placement into Deputy/Support staff II positions: - a) All employees shall not have any disciplinary letters in the last (18 months). - b) Deputy Patrol and/or Corrections are required to possess an Intermediate Certificate or higher from DPSST in their discipline. - c) Employee shall be at Step 7 of the lower classification for 12 months prior to advancement to the new position (does not apply to initial appointments for agreement implementation). - d) Transfers between Patrol Deputy and Corrections Deputy shall remain at their current salary step, until the employee meets the requirements of the new position as outlined in this section.